mendhak/docker-http-https-echo/README.md

 The output will be 'cauliflower'.

-## Client certificate details (mTLS)
+## Client certificate details (mTLS) in the response

 If you pass a client certificate, then the details about that certificate can be echoed back in the response body.
+The client certificate will not be validated.

 For example, invoke using curl, passing a certificate and key.
-The client certificate will not be validated.

 ```bash
 curl -k --cert cert.pem --key privkey.pem  https://localhost:8443/